-The accompanying schedules present the activity of all federal and state financial assistance programs of the Rockleigh Board of Education.
+The accompanying schedule presents the activity of all state financial assistance programs of the Rockleigh Board of Education.
 The Board of Education is defined in Note 1(A) to the Board's financial statements.
-All state financial assistance passed through other government agencies is included on the schedule of state financial assistance.
+All state financial assistance passed through other government agencies is included on the schedule of expenditures of state financial assistance.